 The doctoral defense will be conducted by a final defense committee that is composed of exactly five members.
-Three of the members of the final defense committee must be inside examiners (holding a formal appointment or approved as a dissertation sponsor in the doctoral candidate's home department or program), and at least one (but preferably two) of the five must be an outside examiner, defined as:
+Three of the members of the final defense committee must be inside examiners (holding a formal appointment or approved as a dissertation sponsor in the doctoral candidate's home department or program).
+A complete list of approved dissertation sponsors is available here.
+At least one (but preferably two) of the five must be an outside examiner, defined as:

 - a faculty member, clinician, or practitioner who holds a position at another university or research institution

 - a full-time faculty member at Columbia University outside the student's own department or program

 - a research scientist at Columbia University outside the student's own department or program

 - an adjunct professor at Columbia University outside the student's own department or program

 - a full-time faculty member whose appointment is at Barnard College, Jewish Theological Seminary, or Union Theological Seminary

 - a full-time faculty member in the student's interdisciplinary program whose field is outside of the student's dissertation field

 In cases where the "outside" member satisfies criterion 6 above, the department/program must include with the defense application a brief explanation to clarify how the fifth examiner's primary field differs from the focus of the student's dissertation.

 Examiners from the list above are nominated by the department or program chair in consultation with the sponsor or DGS.
 When submitting the Dissertation Defense Application, the department/program provides the dissertation officer with evidence of the examiner's qualifications, usually a curriculum vitae, for approval by the Dean's Office.